 As a follow-up to our post on George Hamilton, Ivy-Style looks at 1960’s “Where the Boys Are,” in which Hamilton plays a rich college boy on Spring Break in Fort Lauderdale at the dawn of the Sexual Revolution.
 As thousands of students arrive from around the country, husband-hunting coeds begin comparing the boys and their schools as if weighing the merits of designer handbags.
 Hamilton, who plays a yacht-sailing student from Brown, is deemed a catch:

 Below, two ways to stand with your hands in your pockets.
 Can you tell by their posture the trust funder from the jazz hipster?

 By 1960 the jazz-campus connection was already ripe for parody, and one of the film’s subplots involves a “dialectic jazz” quintet in buttondown collars.
 Discouraging applause in order to keep things “as cerebral as possible,” the band reveals even more than the should-we-or-shouldn’t-we sexual tension just how much things have changed since 1960.
 Then: avant-garde jazz and valiantly guarded chastity.
 Now: hip-hop and flavored condoms.

 Of course, things weren’t really so simple, especially with revolution in the air.
-As we explored previously, soft shoulders and buttondown collars may confer respectability, but can often hide salacious intentions. — CC
+As we explored previously, soft shoulders and buttondown collars may confer respectability, but can often hide salacious intentions.
+In contrast to how it may seem today, “Where The Boys Are” is not an endorsement of unchivalrous male behavior, but a warning. — CC